kitihounel/competitive-programming-africa/readme.md

 explainations.

 ## Programming Languages Used
-Solutions with be given in C, C++, Java and Python.
+Solutions will be given in C, C++, Java and Python.
 Python and C++ are our favourite languages, so most of the time, solutions will be given in those languages.